-

 Nipissing University Arts and Science Indigenous Student Award

 Presented annually to a second year full-time Indigenous student enrolled in an Arts and Science degree program who has a minimum overall average of 75% and demonstrates financial need.
+Complete a Web Bursary application, available on Web Advisor beginning October 1.
+Deadline: 4:00 pm November 1.

 -